How many points in Scrabble is lax worth? lax how many points in Words With Friends? What does lax mean? Get all these answers on this page.

 From Old Norse lax, from Proto-Germanic *lahsaz.

-The 1000 SEK sense is probably referring to the old pink color of the 1000 SEK banknote, the same color as a salmon.
-Compare with the similar themed older slang skäring, from skär (“pink”); räka (“prawn”); tegel (“brick”); and röding (“char”), from röd (“red”); all referring to the red-pinkish color of the 1000 SEK banknote.
-Color and animal-related nicknames for banknotes used to be quite common, e.g. grönsiska (“siskin; 6 riksdaler 32 skillingar”), kanariefågel (“canary bird; 32 skillingar”) and fågel blå (“blue bird; 500 riksdaler”).
+The 1000 SEK sense probably refers to the salmon color of old 1000 SEK banknotes.
+Compare the similarly themed older slang skäring, from skär (“pink”); räka (“prawn”); tegel (“brick”); and röding (“char”), from röd (“red”); all referring to the red-pinkish color of old 1000 SEK banknotes.
+Color and animal-related nicknames for banknotes used to be quite common.
+Other examples include grönsiska (“siskin; 6 riksdaler 32 skillingar”), kanariefågel (“canary bird; 32 skillingar”), and fågel blå (“blue bird; 500 riksdaler”).

-An alternative possibility is of a Romani origin, then derived from Hindi लाख (lākh, “100,000”), from Sanskrit लक्ष (lakṣa), but such a Romani word has not been attested.
+Another possibility is a Romani origin, then derived from Hindi लाख (lākh, “100,000”), from Sanskrit लक्ष (lakṣa), but such a Romani word has not been attested.
 Cf. lakan with the same meaning.

 lax c